Tartu JK Welco: Season 2009

 In the second season, the team was much more experienced and experimental strategies of young football mastermind, head coach Mirko Kikkamägi, started to succeed.
-Addition of a future long-time team capten, Timo Kuus, who had previously also played for Meistriliiga side Tartu JK Tammeka, to the team, made the defensive line much more confident and improved the team's performances.
+Addition of a future long-time team captain, Timo Kuus, who had previously also played for Meistriliiga side Tartu JK Tammeka, to the team, made the defensive line much more confident and improved the team's performances.
 JK Welco Elekter finished the season with 11 wins and 35 points in 20 games and 3rd place in the league.
 The team advanced to play-off round to play for promotion to III Liiga, where JK Koeru beat JK Welco Elekter with aggregate score of 1–6.
 Estonian Small Cup proved to be much more successful and the team advanced to 1/4-finals, where III Liiga side Tallinna JK Piraaja beat JK Welco Elekter 0–3.

 Season 2010

-Season 2010 saw many organizational and squad changes, most notably an addition of experienced head coach Boris Hrabrov, who took over the head coaching position.
+Season 2010 saw many organisational and squad changes, most notably an addition of experienced head coach Boris Hrabrov, who took over the head coaching position.
 Eldar Rassulov and Sergei Ottšik, both with years of Estonian Meistriliiga experience, were most important additions to the squad.
 The club chairman position was taken over by right-back Priit Raamat.
 In the 2010, JK Welco Elekter managed to finish the season 2nd in the league, which ensured the club's promotion to III Liiga.
 Welco finished the season with 52 points from 20 games and astonishing 100 goals.
 Mikk Valtna scored 35 goals in the league and was the top scorer in whole Estonian football system in 2011.
 Estonian Cup and Estonian Small Cup were both unsuccessful to the club, but End of Year tournament brought second 3rd-place trophy to Welco.

 Season 2011

 Welco debut season in III Liiga South proved to be quite difficult for the team.
 Addition of experienced centre-back Juri Avdonin and former member of Estonian youth national team, winger Marti Pähn, gave the squad much needed depth, but Welco still struggled to find the back of the net in the 1st round, with star striker Mikk Valtna abroad.
 The club improved the performances in 2nd round and eventually finished the season with 4th place.
 Estonian Cup was a success for the team, since Welco advanced to 1/16-final and just narrowly missed the target, by losing away to Meistriliiga side FC Kuressaare 1–2.
 End of Year tournament gave yet another 3rd-place trophy to the team.